Whirlow Hall Farm: Whirlow Hall Farm Trust

 Sheffield City Council bought the farm in 1943 and the hall in 1949, they sold off some of the surrounding land but retained the historic core of the farm along with 138 acres of land.
 Whirlow Hall Farm Trust was set up in 1979 as a charitable organisation and an educational trust working with inner city children and young people with special needs or disabilities.
 The Trust leases the farm from the Council.
 Princess Anne visited the project in 1980, in 1983 dormitories were added to allow children to have residential stays in the rural and historic setting.
 The farm has a variety of livestock, including sheep, pigs, cows, poultry, ponies, goats and horses.
 Some seasonal vegetables are grown in the fields and there is also a vineyard.
-Although the farm receives a small amount of funding from Sheffield City Council and raises some income through admission charges and the farm shop, it has to raise around £350,000 per annum through its charitable status.
+Although the farm receives a small amount of funding from Sheffield City Council and raises some income through admission charges at events and the farm shop, it has to raise around £350,000 per annum through its charitable status.
 This is done through fundraising events and corporate sponsorship.